 Non-infectious conjunctivitis is typically the result of irritated eyes.
-Typical irritants are dust, smoke, perfume, and strong chemicals.
-This type of conjunctivitis can also develop if an irritant is ingested.
+Typical culprits are dust, smoke, perfume, and strong chemicals.
+This type can also develop if an irritant is ingested.
 Allergic conjunctivitis and giant papillary conjunctivitis belong to this category.

 Viral Conjunctivitis Symptoms

 - The infection usually affects one eye, but it can often affect both

 - Eyelid swelling, which may be very severe

 Bacterial Conjunctivitis Symptoms

 - Watery eyes with yellow or green discharge

 - Irritation and redness

 - The infection usually starts in one eye and may spread to the other